pnpm/pnpm.io/docs/cli/run.md

 If for some reason you need the pre/post scripts behavior of npm, use the `enable-pre-post-scripts` option.

+## Environment

+There are some environment variables that pnpm automatically creates for the executed scripts.
+These environment variables may be used to get contextual information about the running process.

+These are the environment variables created by pnpm:

+* **npm_command** - contains the name of the executed command.
+If the executed command is `pnpm run`, then the value of this variable will be "run-script".

 ## Options

 Any options for the `run` command should be listed before the script's name.